mohamedali0887/next-intl-scanner/README.md

 ### 1. Create a Configuration File

-Create a configuration file named `next-intl-scanner.config.cjs` in the root of your project with the following content:
+Create a configuration file named `next-intl-scanner.config.js` in the root of your project with the following content:

 ```javascript
 module.exports = {